Get ready for Black Friday 2025 - discover when the sales start, how to shop the best early deals, and what to expect this year

 What is Cyber Monday?

 Cyber Monday is the last official day of Black Friday sales.
 As you might expect, it's the Monday immediately following Black Friday.
-Historically, Black Friday deals were in-store-only discounts, with retailers waiting until the following Monday to drop prices online - hence the name Cyber Monday.
-That distinction no longer applies since most retailers offer online shopping as standard, but the name Cyber Monday has stuck as a way of talking about the last-chance deals that mark the end of Black Friday sale shopping season.
+Historically, Black Friday deals were in-store-only discounts, with retailers waiting until the following Monday to drop prices on online goods - hence the name Cyber Monday.
+Because retailers offer online shopping as standard nowadays, that distinction no longer applies - but the name Cyber Monday has stuck as a description of the last-chance deals that mark the end of Black Friday sales.

 Heidi is a highly experienced lifestyle journalist with nearly 20 years in the industry.
 Before joining Future in 2021, she built a successful freelance career spanning over 15 years, earning bylines in many of the UK’s leading national newspapers, including The Guardian, The Times, and The Telegraph.
 Her work has also featured in a wide range of print and digital magazines such as Psychologies, Red, Glamour, and Mother & Baby, where she spent six years as Shopping Editor.
 Heidi now specialises in consumer content, creating expert buying guides, product reviews, and gift round-ups that take the guesswork out of “what to buy for...” any occasion.